nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 2. **Enhance Subject Tracking with list sorted alphabetically or by enrolment:** Currently, the subject list shown when using the subject tracking feature is not sorted.
 We plan to include the options to sort by alphabetical order or by enrolment numbers in the future to support easier accessing and allocation of resources.

-3. **Enhance UI for scrolling and viewing:** Currently, the UI (e.g. scrollbar) can experience some errors when resizing the window.
+3. **Enhance UI for scrolling and viewing:** Currently, the UI (e.g. scrollbar) can experience some errors when the app first launches, and pop-up windows may require users to manually resize in order to view all the data.
 In the future, we plan to improve the UI responsiveness to work across various window sizes and different computer settings.

 4. **Allowing additional special characters in names:** Currently, only the special characters (-/') are allowed in names.
 In the future, we plan to improve our validation checks to include more special characters such as '.'.